My Research Essentials catalogue: workshops and online resources

 Transparent methods

-[Workshop] Measuring research and researchers - an introduction to metrics (expected summer semester, 2025)
+[Workshop] Measuring research and researchers - an introduction to metrics (expected semester 1, 2025/26)

 [Online resource] Introduction to Open Research practices for PGRs: a PhD.
 Engineer's perspective